anaclumos/extracranial/Research/pages/Backdrop Build Week 1 Update.md

 - Small to Mid-Sized Business Owners, especially those who don't have the resources to hire a dedicated team for market research.
 It's like having a mini market research department at a fraction of the cost.
 - Content Creators and Bloggers, particularly those focusing on niche topics or trends.
 This helps them create relevant, timely content that resonates with their audience.
 - Professionals in Dynamic Industries.
 The tool can provide these professionals with the latest buzzwords, consumer trends, and competitive insights, helping them to strategize effectively.
-- Academic Researchers and Students, especially those conducting research in rapidly evolving fields.
+- Academic [[Researcher|Researchers]] and Students, especially those conducting research in rapidly evolving fields.
 The tool can help them stay abreast of the latest studies, findings, and discussions in their study area.
 - Independent Product Developers and Entrepreneurs who are in the process of developing new products or starting new ventures.
 They can use this tool to monitor consumer reactions, emerging needs, and market gaps relevant to their product or service.

 ## What are you building with?